 “Journal of the Indian Mathematical Society” was the first of the many papers published by Ramanujan in 1911 which proved to be a testament to his genius.
 Ramanujan is often known as “The man who knew infinity”, as his love for mathematics knew no boundaries.
 He was able to give the people findings that are even today being used as a base for new findings.

-As we all know, a number of elite institutes in the country offer scholarships on Mathematics Day.
-Few amongst them are:
+As we all know, a number of elite institutes in the country offer scholarships on Mathematics.
+A few amongst them are:

 Institute of Mathematical Sciences provides doctoral, postdoctoral fellowships for undergraduate, and postgraduate students.